jfistikis-dev/scan_me/README.md

 Scan ME is a Codeigniter 4 app that handles barcode scanning enabling user to perform basic functions of a point-of-sales system like :

-a.
-Insert products with barcode, category, prices , prudchase discount etc.
+> - Insert products with barcode, category, prices , prudchase discount etc.
-b.
-Sell any previsouly inserted product , by scanning the barcode and adjusting price/quantity
+> - Sell any previsouly inserted product , by scanning the barcode and adjusting price/quantity
-c.
-View a list of inserted products, log of purchases/sales , export to excel
+> - View a list of inserted products, log of purchases/sales , export to excel

 It is ideal for anyone that requires a basic POS with stock updating

 ## NOTICE

-a.
-This is a local implementation so it is not secure enough for hosting on public servers.
+> - This is a local implementation so it is not secure enough for hosting on public servers.
-b.
-It is implemented as part of a larger system but has no external dependencies nor requires internet access, to function.
+> - It is implemented as part of a larger system but has no external dependencies nor requires internet access, to function.

 ## INSTALLATION